 When the nozzle is at the center, press “Set” under Up Camera:

 The machine now knows the location of the up looking camera and the nominal distance between the nozzle tip and down looking camera.
-This nominal distance might change slightly when the nozzle rotates as well as from one nozzle to another, We’ll measure and store these differences later, so the machine will know exactly where the nozzle tip is, regardless of the nozzle or if it wobbles slightly when rotated.
+This distance might change slightly in real life when the nozzle rotates as well as from one nozzle to another, We’ll measure and store these differences later, so the machine will know exactly where the nozzle tip is, regardless of the nozzle or if the nozzle wobbles slightly when rotated.

 Before moving the machine from here, press Nozzle Up.